MicrosoftDocs/dynamics-365-project-operations/articles/sales/contracts-manage-project-price-lists.md

 #### Option 2 - Associate copies of applicable standard price lists to the project contract*

 Selecting this option creates a full copy of the standard price list from **Parameters** or from **Customer**.
 The name of the contract and date are appended, and attached to this full copy to the Project contract.
-Of the two options, this option has a severe impact on the time it take to create the Project Contract.
+Of the two options, this option has a severe impact on the time it takes to create the Project Contract.
 This option also creates data explosion of price list records.
 Use this option only when you need to protect the entire price list(s) for the full duration of the project.

 ## Create custom pricing on a project contract

-After you have organizational and customer-specific default project price lists, your project contracts are automatically created with these project price list associations.
-However, in certain cases, you may need to create custom pricing for a specific project contract.

 1. On the **Project Contract**, on the **Project Price List** tab, verify in the subgrid that no specific price list record is selected.
-2. Select **Create Custom Pricing**.
+1. Select **Create Custom Pricing**.

 ### Managing the behavior of custom pricing on project contracts

-When creating custom pricing on a quote in Project Operations, the application provides options to you on how custom price lists are created.
+When you create a custom pricing on a quote in Project Operations, the application provides options to you on how custom price lists are created.
 There are two options available.
-To access these options navigate to **Settings** \> **Parameters**.
+To access these options, navigate to **Settings** \> **Parameters**.
 On the **Parameters** page, Open the **Parameters** record.
 On the section **Price List Defaulting Behavior**, use the setting **Custom pricing options**.
 You see two options:

-Option 1 - **Create full copy of standard price lists**:
+#### Option 1 - Create full copy of standard price lists

 Selecting this option creates a full copy of the contract price list.
-The name of the contract and the date is appended and attach ed to this full copy to the Project Contract.
-The existing associations with standard price lists is removed.
+The name of the contract and the date is appended and attached to this full copy to the Project Contract.
+The existing associations with the standard price lists are removed.
 The salesperson can then make edits to prices on these copies.
 These changed prices are applicable to this project contract only.
 Of the two options, this option has a severe impact on the performance of creating custom pricing.
 This option also creates data explosion of price list records.
-Use this option only when you need to protect the entire price list(s) that you are using during execution stage for the duration of the Project.
+Use this option only when you need to protect the entire price list(s) that you're using during execution stage for the duration of the Project.

-Option 2 - **Create protected price overrides for price list components used on the quote or the contract**:
+#### Option 2 - Create protected price overrides for price list components used on the quote or the contract

 Selecting this option creates date-effective price overrides that are scoped to the Project Contract for estimated components.
 In other words, the components referenced on Contract line details.
 This option doesn't create an entire copy of the Contract price list, therefore it has better performance than Option 1.
 Depending on the number of contract line details, it takes longer to create custom pricing, but is very quick to create custom pricing if the Project Contract only has a few Contract line details.